Cooke/graphql-solid-dotnet/README.md

 ```

 ## Motivation (for another .NET GraphQL Library) <a name="motivation"></a>
 The creation of this library is motivated in the context of a comparison with the https://github.com/graphql-dotnet/graphql-dotnet library.
-The biggest motivation is to trigger a discussion within the community of graphql-dotnet and hopefully make it pivot according to the bullets below.
+The key driving bullets are as follows.

 A great GraphQL Library should: